 Festivals, including birthdays, seasonal and cultural festivals, Easter and Christmas are celebrated in a variety of ways.
 We value festivals as they give opportunities for the children to experience joy and wonder, giving and receiving, caring for others, a sense of belonging, being special and valued.

-Although kindergarten teachers are responsible for providing the programme, parents, family and whānau are encouraged to contribute to the curriculum; cooking, gardening, developing the outdoor spaces, making music, crafting, weaving, harakeke, telling stories, repairing toys, and helping out with maintenance.
+Although kindergarten teachers are responsible for providing the curriculum, parents, family and whānau are encouraged to contribute to cooking, gardening, developing the outdoor spaces, making music, crafting, weaving, harakeke, telling stories, repairing toys, and helping out with maintenance.

 Kindergarten sessions begin at 8.30am and finish at 2.00pm.